 When to meet one-on-one with a group member

 There will be times that we need to meet one on one with a group member.
-If there is an extenuating circumstance that comes up in group we may need to meet individually with a group member.
-This include things like: someone sharing something that is going to result in a child abuse/neglect report, someone who is actively suicidal, someone who is abusing substances and in need of a referral, or when you are removing someone from the group.
+If there is an extenuating circumstance that comes up in a group we may need to meet individually with a group member.
+This includes things like: someone sharing something that is going to result in a child abuse/neglect report, someone who is actively suicidal, someone who is abusing substances and in need of a referral, or when you are removing someone from the group.
 The expectation of the exam is that you talk one-on-one with them in situations like these.
 Otherwise, you always want to bring issues/concerns back to the group and allow them to share their feelings about difficult situations and dynamics.

 ASWB Masters and Clinical Exam Preparation

 How’d you do on this month’s reasoning based group question and last month’s application based group formation question?
 Whether you answered one, both, or neither correctly, know that TDC is here to help.
 TDC’s masters and clinical ASWB exam prep courses give you everything you need to pass the exam with confidence.
-We’ve taken all of the extra, unnecessary information out that makes studying overwhelming and anxiety provoking, and parsed it down to the knowledge and reasoning skills you need to pass your exam.
+We’ve taken all of the extra, unnecessary information out that makes studying overwhelming and anxiety-provoking, and parsed it down to the knowledge and reasoning skills you need to pass your exam.
 TDC has helped THOUSANDS of social workers across all 50 states PASS their exams.
 Are you next?

 I've struggled knowing when to meet individually with a client.
 This blog clarified that for me!